 - Add the vegetable broth, soy sauce, lemon juice, sesame oil, ginger, brown sugar, and black pepper to a large pot over high heat.
 Bring the mixture to a boil, then reduce the heat to medium.
 Taste and adjust the seasoning as needed.

-- Add the mushrooms, green onions, and garlic.
+- Add the mushrooms, green onions, sweet potatoes and garlic.
 Cook for about 10 minutes, partially covered, or until the sweet potatoes have softened.

 - Add the noodles to the mixture and cook according to the package directions (you wan the noodles and vegetables to finish cooking at the same time).